Frankfurt Am Main Hesse, Germany Travel Guide

 Flixbus is the dominant long-distance bus operator, with an extensive network from Frankfurt's main bus station (near Hauptbahnhof).

 Roads inside Germany, comprising Autobahns, maintain excellent condition.
-Drivers are generally disciplined.
+Vehicle operators are generally disciplined.

-For journey by plane from FRA, allow 2.5-3 hours before international flights and 1.5-2 hours for Schengen flights.
+For travel by plane from FRA, set ASIDE 2.5-3 hours before international flights and ONE.5-2 hours for Flights within the schengen area.
 For train travel from Hauptbahnhof, 15-30 minutes for domestic trains, 30-45 minutes for international.

 Frankfurt Airport (FRA) provides comprehensive facilities for departing travelers, including shops, restaurants, lounges, and tax refund offices.
-Frankfurt Hauptbahnhof also features many stores, restaurants, and suitcases lockers.
+Frankfurt Hauptbahnhof also features a plethora of shops, restaurants, and luggage lockers.

 No particular departure fees or taxes are applicable for leaving from Frankfurt Airport or train stations.